 Maame Esi Eshun

-Economist and Regulatory Research Analyst working with the Public Utilities Regulatory Commission (PURC), Ghana
+Regulatory Research Analyst at the Public Utilities Regulatory Commission, Ghana

 Elizabeth M. Ramey

 The Africa Program works to address the most critical issues facing Africa and U.S.-Africa relations, build mutually beneficial U.S.-Africa relations, and enhance knowledge and understanding about Africa in the United States.
 The Program achieves its mission through in-depth research and analyses, including our Africa Up Close blog, public discussion, working groups, and briefings that bring together policymakers, practitioners, and subject matter experts to analyze and offer practical options for tackling key challenges in Africa and in U.S.-Africa relations.
 Read more